-In light of this ongoing government mandated lockdown, we know that many of our clients have questions about our availability and the services we can still provide.
+In light of the ever-changing COVID-19 pandemic, we know that many of our clients have questions about our availability and the services we can still provide.

 Courtesy of the OVMA (Ontario Veterinary Medical Association), here are a few of the most commonly asked questions:

-Q. I saw on the news that practices can only provide urgent care during the shutdown period.
+Q. I saw on the news that practices can only provide urgent care.
 Is that true?

 A. No. Veterinary practices will still be able to offer a range of medical services, including annual physical examinations, vaccinations, spays and neuters, etc.